midl-dev/tezos-suite-docs/production-readiness.md

 It is recommended to use a remote signer for secure operations.

-Below is an example of baker with remote signer configured:
+Below is an example of a baker with remote signer configured:

 ```
 module "tezos-baker" {